developomp/developomp-site/markdown/unsearchable/goals.md

   - [ ] 300
   - [ ] 365
   - [ ] 500
-- [ ] Get my code in the linux kernel
+- [ ] Get my code into the linux kernel
 - [ ] submit a CVE with the severity rating 7.0 (high) or above (NVD CVSS v3)
 - Algorithm problem solving ([solved.ac](https://solved.ac))
   - solve all X problems